surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Definition

-It controls and manipulate the data in Bi+ and is provided with many administrative settings options that will allow you to customize Bi+ for your organisation.
+It controls and manipulate the data in Bi+ and provided with many administrative settings options that will allow you to customize Bi+ for your organisation.

 **Getting Started :**
 ## Users